Negronii/MyNotes/back-end/Spring.md

 }
 ```

+## Usage

-Here, we established a minimum java spring app with one end point
+Here, we established a minimum Java Spring app with one endpoint
 `http://localhost:8080/api/v1/person`
 test with post request and json in body